uli-heller/uli-wsgen/README.md

 * groovy-scripts ... various groovy scripts
     * examineInterface.groovy ... a test script which prints some attributes of a Java interface
     * uliWsGen.groovy ... the main script which is able to create wsdl files from Java interfaces
+    * wsdlDiff.groovy ... script for comparing two wsdl files - copied from <http://www.membrane-soa.org/>, CompareWSDL.java
 * src ... various source files
+* test-data ... some wsdl files to validate our tests

 Compile Project
 ---------------